Predictive Modeling in Economics and Finance

-This course provides an upper-level undergraduate / masters-level introduction to forecasting, broadly defined to include all aspects of predictive modeling, in economics and related fields.
+This course provides an upper-level undergraduate / masters-level introduction toall aspects of predictive modeling, in economics and related fields.

-Prerequisites: Courses in (0) math (MATH 104 plus either MATH 114 or 115) (1) intermediate economics (ECON 101 plus ECON 102; Wharton students can satisfy the ECON 101 prerequisite with BEPP 250 honors -- the regular BEPP 250 course does not count as a substitute for ECON 101), (2) probability/statistics for economists (ECON 103) and (3) introductory econometrics, including basic time-series econometrics (ECON 104).
+Prerequisites: Courses in (0) calculus, (1) intermediate economics, (2) probability/statistics for economists, and introductory econometrics, including basic time-series econometrics.
 We will also use some ideas from financial economics, and some elementary matrix algebra, and students must be willing/able to learn them as necessary.
-Finally, students should be able to program (including simulations) in languages like EViews, R, Python, etc. We will emphasize EViews and R.
+Finally, students should be able to program (including simulations) in an environment like EViews, State, R, Python, etc. We will emphasize EViews and R.

-Although we will make heavy use of (and assume significant background in) general econometrics/statistics, this course is much more sharply focused.
+Although we will make heavy use of general econometrics/statistics, this course is much more sharply focused.
 It explicitly and exclusively about economic prediction, or forecasting, as opposed to general econometrics/statistics, or anything else.
 Emphasis will be on forecast construction, evaluation, and combination (point, interval, density).

 Books: